ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 ## Engineering Demonstration

-Engineering demonstrates the current implementation.
+Engineering demonstrates current progress.

 Examples include:

 - User interface
-- Workflow
+- Business workflow
 - API behavior
 - Integrations
-- Reporting
 - Performance improvements
-- Platform modernization progress
+- Platform modernization

-The demonstration should focus on progress—not perfection.
+The demonstration should focus on how the solution behaves—not on implementation details.

 ---

 ## Validate Business Alignment

-Product reviews the implementation against the original objectives.
+Product evaluates the implementation against the original Decision Record.

 Questions include:

-- Does this solve the intended customer problem?
+- Does this still solve the intended customer problem?
-- Does the workflow support the desired user experience?
+- Does the workflow match customer expectations?
+- Have business priorities changed?
-- Has anything changed since discovery?
+- Has new customer feedback changed our understanding?
-- Are we still aligned with the Decision Record?
+- Are we still aligned with the expected outcome?
-- Have new opportunities emerged?

-The goal is to validate direction—not redesign the solution.
+The discussion focuses on outcomes—not aesthetics.

 ---

-## Discuss Risks and Discoveries
+## Review Technical Discoveries

 Engineering shares:

-- Technical discoveries
-- Unexpected complexity
+- Unexpected technical findings
-- Emerging risks
+- New risks
 - Dependency changes
-- Timeline impacts
+- Timeline concerns
+- Architecture decisions that affect the business

+Product gains visibility without directing implementation.

+---

+## Review Customer Discoveries

 Product shares:

-- Customer feedback
+- New customer feedback
-- Business changes
+- Market changes
 - Updated priorities
-- New information from discovery

-Both teams leave with a shared understanding of the project's current state.
+- Newly identified opportunities

+Engineering gains business context while maintaining ownership of delivery.

 ---

-## Decide the Next Step
+## Make Decisions

-Every Project Checkpoint should end with a clear decision.
+Every Project Checkpoint should end with a clear outcome.

-Possible outcomes include:

-✅ Continue
+### Continue

-The project remains aligned and development continues.
+The project remains aligned.

+Engineering continues implementation.

 ---

-🟡 Minor Adjustment
+### Minor Adjustment

-Small business or technical changes are required.
+Small workflow or business changes are required.

-Engineering incorporates the adjustments without restarting discovery.
+Engineering incorporates the adjustment without restarting discovery.

 ---

-🔵 Return to Discovery
+### Return to Discovery

-New information has fundamentally changed the business problem or expected outcome.
+New information has fundamentally changed the problem being solved.

 Product resumes discovery before additional implementation continues.

 ---

-⏸ Escalate
+### Escalate

-The project requires leadership input due to scope, funding, timeline, or strategic changes.
+Leadership input is required due to:

+- Scope changes
+- Funding changes
+- Strategic changes
+- Timeline concerns

 ---